Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 automagically special about the filename ``views.py``.
 Files implementing views often have ``view`` in their filenames (or may live in a Python subpackage of your application package named ``views``), but this is only by convention.
-However, a project may have many views throughout its codebase in arbitrarily-named files.
-In this application, we'll be continuing to use the ``views.py`` module, because there's no reason to break convention.
+A project may have many views throughout its codebase in arbitrarily-named files.
+In this application, however, we'll be continuing to use the ``views.py`` module, because there's no reason to break convention.

 A :term:`view callable` in a :app:`Pyramid` application is typically a simple Python function that accepts a single parameter: :term:`request`.
 A view